 What is Pilates?

-Pilates refers to a form of exercise that focuses on the activation of your deep core muscles and incorporates them into safely controlling a variety of movements.
+Pilates refers to a form of exercise that focuses on activating your deep core muscles and incorporates them into safely controlling a variety of movements.

-There are a number of approaches to pilates that vary in difficulty and skill level, equipment and the aim of the exercises.
+There are many approaches to pilates that vary in difficulty and skill level, equipment and the aim of the exercises.

-Clinical Pilates, as taught at some of our PhysioWorks clinics in Brisbane, is specifically designed for people with back, neck or shoulder pain and movement dysfunction!
-Clinical pilates includes a variety of different exercises that train your core muscles to switch on during dynamic movements of your body.
+As taught at some of our PhysioWorks clinics in Brisbane, clinical Pilates is specifically designed for people with back, neck or shoulder pain and movement dysfunction!
+Clinical pilates includes various exercises that train your core muscles to switch on during dynamic movements of your body.

 Why is Pilates Important for You?

 Your core muscles are very important in providing stability at each segment of the spine during movement.
 Research shows that the core muscles tend to “switch off” or become underactive in people with back pain.
 This means that although the initial episode of back pain may settle, 80% of people with an acute back pain incident will develop recurring back pain within one year of the initial injury.

 Core stability retraining is a vital part of the rehabilitation process and will markedly reduce your risk of reinjury.
 These muscles must learn to switch on when you are not moving and during day-to-day activities such as rolling over in bed, bending over, reaching and sitting at a desk for prolonged periods.

 Pilates has been proven to effectively re-train all of your core muscles through a range of different movements and can be altered to cater for your individual needs!

 Who is Suited to Pilates?